w41x/payload-zitadel-plugin/README.md

 ## Configuration

-Initialize the plugin in Payload Config File.
-Change the parameters to connect to your Zitadel Instance.
+Initialize the plugin in the Payload config file.
+Change the parameters to connect to your Zitadel instance.

+The cleanest way to use this plugin is just to set the `ZITADEL_URL` and `ZITADEL_CLIENT_ID` environment variables, set up the `next.config.ts` as described down below and then add `zitadelPlugin()` without further configuration to the plugin list.

 #### payload.config.ts